richard-ui/b_fitness_store/README.md

 - As a First Time user, I want to understand the main concept of the site and learn the intention of its relevance.

   i.
-Upon entering the site, it is clear to the user that the website is about food, due to the sites vibrant colours and clear background image of food displayed on the body.
+Upon entering the site, it is clear to the user that the website is about something to do with Gym and Fitness, due to the sites background image.
+Also the use of dark colours on the site make

-  ii.
-These links are also dynamic as specific links will be shown depending on whether the user is logged in or not.
+     it apparant makes the user feel that they are in a gym environment.

 - As a First time user, I want to be able to navigate the site in an easy and efficient way without any complex design.

   i.
-The navigation is clear and bright using bold text for the linksto identify each.
+The navigation is clear, with most of the site being a dark theme, the navigation is white making it stand out to the user.

   ii.
 These links are also dynamic as specific links will be shown depending on whether the user is logged in or not.